 Let the insanity play itself out through the materials.
 Then you don’t have to worry about style.
 You’ll just be working to describe your own insanity.

+Chamberlain is considered one of the most relevant American Post-War sculptors.
 His distinctive assemblages made from welded steel reveal both the stately grace and the expressive plasticity of industrial materials.
 Exploring the interplay of color; both found and applied, weight, and balance, his works tapped into the energy of Abstract Expressionism, the premanufactured elements of Pop art and Minimalism, and the provocative folds of the Baroque.